First published on 24/02/2015 10:23

 ON HUMAN NATURE

-Our decision-making mind is essentially a huge comparison-match machine.
+This is an essay outlining a new way of modeling how humans make decisions.
+Roughly, it concludes that our decision-making mind is essentially a huge comparison-match machine.
 Information which comes in is compared with information already held.
 That which matches is marked as "good and true and correct and right".
 If it doesn't match it is marked as "bad and wrong and incorrect and false".
 Once a route to a match has been established, it is easier to follow the next time.
 The longer it takes to find a match, the more significant the information is.
 This process is:

 1: Demonstrable from the structure of the brain